Team and board development

 Reparative: A team that is not functioning the way it wants or needs to due to one or more historical/current issues

-• Develop mutual accountability that enables teams to take greater ownership for issues so that they are addressed, rather than ignored and allowed to fester – often leading to costly mistakes.
+- Develop mutual accountability that enables teams to take greater ownership for issues so that they are actively addressed.

 Who is team or Board development for?

-We work with a variety of Boards and teams working in health and social care systems and settings.
-The below are a few examples of the types of groups we currently work with:
+Staff College have worked with a variety of Boards and teams working in health and social care systems and settings, including:

-We think it’s vital that for any approach to work, that the desire to improve must come from the leader of the team – and ideally from fellow team members.
+Staff College Faculty believe it is vital that for any approach to work, the desire to improve must come from the leader of the team – and ideally from fellow team members.

 The form that sessions take depends on the needs and wants of the team itself.
 Sometimes we might work with a team for a short one-off away day or session to help them develop their team cohesion and capability when they become a new team.
 We also work with leadership teams over several years as they develop and take forwards their plans for improvement, growth or transformation.
 Sessions are often built around a team’s regular meetings, developing their ability to work better together and enabling them to make swifter progress with their strategic agenda in a time-efficient way.